What is the Institutional Review Board (IRB)?

 b.
 Expedited ‐ Studies that involve minimal risk and meet explicit criteria set forth in federal regulations.

-Research projects that involve human participants and meet the criteria for exempt review.
-See the decision tree [PDF] for guidance.
-Examples of studies in this category are anonymous questionnaires or surveys that do not involve a sensitive topics, research being conducted in educational settings involving normal curriculum, and research on archival data.
-Work meeting the Exempt critieria needs to be approved by the IRB.
-The following criteria for exemption set forth in Federal regulations (45 CFR 46).
+Research projects that involve human participants may meet the criteria for exempt review.
+Examples of studies in this category include anonymous questionnaires or surveys that do not involve sensitive topics, research being conducted in educational settings involving normal curriculum, benign behavioral interventions and secondary research.
+For information as to whether a study meets the criteria for exempt review, please refer to Guidance and Forms page.
+Research meeting the Exempt criteria needs to be approved by the IRB.

 Expedited review protocols are studies that pose no more than minimal risks to the participants and meet the criteria for Expedited Review under 45 CFR 46.110.
 Examples include studies using questionnaires, surveys, and interviews that are not anonymous.
 Applications may be submitted at any time.